Putyvl: Architecture

-The main architectural monument of Putivl is the Movchansky Monastery, which dates largely to the 17th century.
+The main architectural monument of Putyvl is the Movchanskyi Monastery, which dates largely to the 17th century.
 The foundations of its three-domed cathedral, dedicated to the Nativity of the Theotokos, belong to the 1590s, but the main part of the church is one of the earliest Baroque structures in the region, described in its entirety by Paul of Aleppo in 1654.
 The cathedral displays strong influence of Muscovite architecture, especially in detailing and sculptural decor.

-Apart from the monastery, Putyvl also possesses the Cossack Baroque church of St. Nicholas (1735–37) and the Saviour Cathedral, a singular hybrid of Ukrainian and Russian church architecture, started in 1617 and incorporating such typically Muscovite features as onion domes.
+Apart from the monastery, Putyvl also possesses the Cossack Baroque Church of St. Nicholas (1735–37) and the Saviour Cathedral, a singular hybrid of Ukrainian and Russian church architecture, started in 1617 and incorporating such typically Muscovite features as onion domes.
 Remaining parts of 17th-century fortifications are visible close at hand; these include the gates and several towers, one of which was built up into a bell tower in 1700.

 Demographics

 According to the 2001 Ukrainian census, the settlement had a population of 17,274 inhabitants.
 Putyvl is home to a large Russian population, which makes up a bit less than half of the town's population.
 For comparison, ethnic Russians only account for 9,4% of the total population of the Sumy Oblast.
 The city is the only settlement in the region with a population of more than 10.000 inhabitants, in which the majority speaks the Russian language natively.
 The exact ethnic and linguistic composition was as follows: